 - There have been a slew of treaties and accords signed there.

-- Reports are published by international organisations such as UNICEF, the United Nations, ASEAN, the World Health Organization, and others.
+- Reports are published by international organizations such as UNICEF, the United Nations, ASEAN, the World Health Organization, and others.

 - Other countries have seen uprisings, political coups, and other major political upheavals.
 Consider the conflict between Israel and Palestine, as well as the Rohingya refugee issue.